W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ¹²That is why the mind cannot totally lose the ability to communicate, even though it may refuse to utilise it on behalf of being.

 ::: details Expanded
-In contrast, spirit reäcts in the same way to everything it [spirit] knows is true, and does not respond at all to anything else.
+In contrast, spirit reacts in the same way to everything it [spirit] knows is true, and does not respond at all to anything else.
 ²Nor does it [spirit] make any attempt to establish what is true.
 ³It [spirit] knows that what is true is everything that God created.
 ⁴It [spirit] is in complete and direct communication with every aspect of creation, because it [spirit] is in complete and direct communication with its [spirit’s] Creator.